sugith10/my-diary-forever-memories/README.md

 ## Project Overview

 This Flutter project is a diary app named "My Diary - Memories Forever."
-The project has been restructured for simplicity and clarity, following a more straightforward folder structure.
+The project follows a simplified folder structure for clarity and ease of understanding.

 ## File Structure